murffious/MorfEngineeringDevDocs/cloud-helper-commands.md

 A hypervisor, also known as a virtual machine monitor or VMM, is software that creates and runs virtual machines (VMs).
 A hypervisor allows one host computer to support multiple guest VMs by virtually sharing its resources, such as memory and processing. - this is what AWS uses to manage all the virutal instances even mayeb for placement groups of ec2 instances https://www.hitechnectar.com/blogs/hypervisor-vs-docker/#:~:text=The%20most%20significant%20difference%20between,on%20the%20host%20kernel%20itself.
+Docker is right now, the most popular container platform.
+Whereas, Kubernetes is the market leader and the standardized means of orchestrating containers and deploying distributed applications.

+So the real comparison can be amongst Kubernetes and Swarm, not Docker itself.
+That is the difference between docker and Kubernetes that most the people don’t get at the start.

 docker commands often used for ECS/Fargate